ait-cs-IaaS/ansible-collection-owncloud/README.md

-# Ansible Collection - ait.owncloud
+# Ansible Collection ait.owncloud

-Documentation for the collection.
+Ansible  roles and modules for configuring ownCloud installations.
+Create and configure users and groups, mountpoint and deploy files.